Degeneration of Sliding-Window Factor Graph Optimization into Iterated Extended Kalman Filtering: Introduction

-As FGO has been more and more popular, we believe that it is meaningful to analyze the theoretical relationship between KFV and FGO to explain the results in those applications.
-To make the comparison fair, both the Markov assumption and various KFV need to be considered.
-Hereby, the objective of this paper is to answer the question on whether KFV and FGO are better by employing more context and clarification on the assumptions.
-Since there are many references for FGO and KFV theory, this paper is not a review or a tutorial but a supplement for those literature.
-To the best of our knowledge, we believe this paper is the first to compare KFV with FGO in navigation fields under sufficiently fair conditions.
+As FGO has been more and more popular, we believe that it is meaningful to analyze the theoretical relationship between EKF and FGO to explain the results in various applications.
+To make the comparison fair, both the Markov assumption and iteration need to be considered.
+Hereby, the objective of this paper is to answer the question on how IEKF and FGO could be bridged equivalently.
+Since there are many references for FGO and EKF theory, this paper is not a review or a tutorial but a supplement for those literature.
+The objective of this paper is not to propose a new estimator, but to establish a possible perspective to connect IEKF and SW-FGO.
+To achieve this objective, our work focuses on clarifying the mathematical evolution from recursive filtering to graph based optimization.
+As illustrated in Fig. \ref{fig:theoretical}, we introduce Re-FGO as a sufficient bridge serving as a conceptual perspective that allows the IEKF to be interpreted through the lens of factor graph optimization, thereby revealing how IEKF emerges as degenerated cases of SW-FGO under specific constraints.